Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [h1]INCOMPATIBLE AND REDUNDANT MODS[/h1]

 Some changes are inspired by following mods.
-Not a single line of code or asset was borrowed or copied.

 I did copy a few icons from Shiremct's Proficiency mods, with permission.

+Other than that, not a single line of code or asset was borrowed or copied.

 [b]THE FOLLOWING MODS SHOULD NOT BE USED ALONGSIDE THIS MOD.
 AT BEST THEY WOULD BE REDUNDANT, AT WORST - INCOMPATIBLE.[/b]